Mission Statement

 We’re striving towards transportation equity and deepening meaningful relationships with communities of color and low income populations in Dane County and beyond.
 As an added bonus, we keep thousands of bikes out of the landfill by repurposing them into rideable bikes.

-We’ve now given away over 12,513 bikes to new bike owners who may have never had the opportunity to experience the joys of owning their own bike.
-Since we give bikes to other nonprofits and schools, this includes 215 organizations that have received millions dollars in free bikes through our program.
+We’ve given away thousands bikes to new bike owners who may have never had the opportunity to experience the joys of owning their own bike.
+Since we give bikes to other nonprofits, schools, and tribes, this includes hundreds of organizations in 10 counties that have received millions of dollars in bikes through our Bike Giveaway and Bike to Work programs.

 Our operation depends on grants, financial donations from individuals and corporations, and donations of gently used bikes that are no longer needed.

-It costs about $120 for us to give a bike away.
-The $120 in costs includes expenditures like bike parts, tools & supplies, staff compensation, administrative costs, and overhead.
+It costs about $150 for us to give a bike away.
+The $150 in costs includes expenditures like bike parts, tools & supplies, and the professional expertise of staff mechanics.

 A LOOK AT OUR NUMBERS